Einstein: Hitler is... out of the way.

 - Walking Spoiler: The Brotherhood of Nod secretly controls the Soviet Union.

 - Wham Line:Nadia: "This temporary chaos in Europe, will only serve to fuel The Brotherhood [of Nod]'s cause."

 The Adviser/Kane: "Comrade chairman, I am the future."

 - You Are in Command Now: In the Soviet ending, the player character becomes the leader of the Soviet Union after a series of betrayals and assassinations leave all other high-ranking Soviet government officials dead.
 Specifically, Nadia poisons Gradenko, Stalin kills Kukov for incompetence, Nadia assassinates Stalin, and Kane kills Nadia, leaving you as the boss and him as The Man Behind the Man.
 Even then, you're just a pawn of the Brotherhood of Nod.

 - You Didn't See That:

 Stavros: I don't believe you heard me, private.
 I don't see anyone here... do you?

 - Stavros invokes this trope in the Allied ending, though it takes a repetition or two before the soldier to whom he's speaking gets his drift.

 - Kukov informs the player that he definitely wasn't privy to anything resembling a tryst between Stalin and Nadia in the Soviet campaign.

-- You Have Failed Me: Stalin warns the player "If you fail, do not return", and later snaps an underling's neck for faulty intelligence ("You disappoint me, Kukov").
-This was just after he ordered you executed, before being convinced that it was the underling's fault, not yours.
+- You Have Failed Me: Stalin warns the player: "If you fail, do not return.", and later snaps an underling's neck for faulty intelligence ("You disappoint me, Kukov.").
+This was just after he ordered your execution, before being convinced that it was the underling's fault, not yours.